LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 The code snippet here connects to `mongodb://localhost:27017` and then specifies the name of the database `/role_auth`.

 The function `connectDB` awaits for the connection, which contains the `URI` and `options` as a second parameter.
 If it connects without errors, it will log out `MongoDB Connected`.
 Error issues will be fixed while connecting to the database.
-After this, it exported the function for using in the server.
+After this, it exported the function for use in the server.

 ## Set Up the Server